ethantkoenig/lotsoffiles2/content/kt/righteous.md

 ## Translation Suggestions: ##

 * When referring to God, the term "righteous" could be translated as "perfectly good and just" or "always acting rightly."
-* God's "righteousness" could also be translated as, "perfect faithfulness and goodness."
+* God's "righteousness" could also be translated as "perfect faithfulness and goodness."
 * When referring to people who are obedient to God, the term "righteous" could also be translated as "morally good" or "just" or "living a God-pleasing life."
-* The phrase, "the righteous" could also be translated as, "righteous people" or "God-fearing people."
+* The phrase "the righteous" could also be translated as "righteous people" or "God-fearing people."
-* Depending on the context, "righteousness" could also be translated with a word or phrase that means,  "goodness" or "being perfect before God" or "acting in a right way by obeying God" or "doing perfectly good
+* Depending on the context, "righteousness" could also be translated with a word or phrase that means  "goodness" or "being perfect before God" or "acting in a right way by obeying God" or "doing perfectly good
 * Sometimes "the righteous" is used figuratively and refers to "people who think they are good" or "people who seem to be righteous."

 (See also: [good](../kt/good.md) **·** [holy](../kt/holy.md) **·** [evil](../kt/evil.md) **·** [justice](../kt/justice.md) **·** [faithful](../kt/faithful.md))